 Being a good digital citizen is more than being a safe Internet user.
 It’s about being responsible and smart and having respect for yourself and others.
-Have your students engage in conversation about the importance of being a good digital citizen through Flipgrid.
+Have your students engage in conversation about the importance of being a good digital citizen through Flip.
 Check out this example from Berkeley County School District, where elementary students responded with their thoughts.
-Try it out by responding at https://flipgrid.com/aa3f8a.
-If prompted for a code, use aa3f8a.

 Don’t forget to visit the blog Google-ize Your Digital Citizenship that I wrote last year.
 It contains more activities, such as a Digital Citizenship Pledge, a Responsible Use Policy Scavenger Hunt, and more.

 Below are more awesome resources to take advantage of.